|

 Because the <json-value> parameter is used to match subsequent

-update notifications (see below) to the request, it must be
+update notifications (see below) to the request, it must be unique

-to create two monitors with the same identifier.
+two monitors with the same identifier.

 When a given client sends a transact request that changes a table